What is Micro Tunneling?

 Purpose: To get a safe working platform under the desired depth.

-Plug the bottom of the shaft with Reinforced Cement Concrete using a concrete box with the help of divers and crane.
-Additives are used to prevent the cement from dissolving in water and increasing the plasticity of the concrete for achieving a better flow of concrete into the cutting edge.
+Plug the bottom of the shaft with Reinforced Cement Concrete using a concrete box with the help of divers and a crane.
+Additives are used to prevent the cement from dissolving in water and increase the plasticity of the concrete for achieving a better flow of concrete into the cutting edge.

 After successful bottom plugging the shaft is ready for Micro Tunneling work.